 Army’s research areas of interest are wide ranging and include operational, technological, social, cultural and organisational topics.
-More detailed research questions will be provided in the Army Strategic Futures Agenda that will be released as part of the Army Research Scheme in future.
+These topics will be detailed in the Army Strategic Futures Agenda that will be released as part of the Army Research Scheme in future.
 For this round of the Army Research Scheme, the key topics are:

 All proposals will need ethics approval, which will require submission to the Defence Research People - Low Risk Ethics Panel at a minimum.
 For engagement beyond interviews, submission to Department’s Defence and Veterans' Affairs Human Research Ethics Committee (DDVA HREC) may be needed.
 Appropriate time should be factored in proposals for ethics approval.